simantalahkar/lammpskit/README.md

 ## Test Coverage

-Extensive test coverage is provided for all major functions, including edge cases and typical usage scenarios.
-Tests are located in the `tests/test_ecellmodel` folder in the GitHub repository and use `pytest` and `pytest-mpl` for automated validation and image comparison.
+LAMMPSKit v1.0.0 includes extensive test coverage with over 270 test functions and 205 baseline images for visual regression testing.
+Tests are organized by module and include edge cases and typical usage scenarios:

+- `tests/test_io.py` - I/O function validation
+- `tests/test_plotting.py` - General plotting utilities
+- `tests/test_timeseries_plots.py` - Timeseries plotting functions
+- `tests/test_ecellmodel/` - Analysis function validation
+- `tests/test_config.py` - Configuration management

 To run tests locally:
 ```sh
 pip install .[dev]
 pytest
 ```
+Tests use `pytest` and `pytest-mpl` for automated validation and image comparison.
 Tests are not shipped with the PyPI package, but are available in the source repository for development and validation.

 ## Data Format Examples